aryzing/starter-typescript/README.md

 ## Note on using tslint and Prettier together

 Might need to save a few times for all fixes and code formatting to take place.

+# Ideas

+* Create new projects for testing to avoid issues with ignoring test files in tsconfig.json.
+  * src/client
+  * src/clientTests
+  * src/server
+  * src/serverTests